nodejs/node/doc/api/addons.markdown

 Below are some addon patterns to help you get started.
-Consult the online [v8 reference](http://izs.me/v8-docs/main.html) for help with the various v8 calls, and v8's [Embedder's Guide](http://code.google.com/apis/v8/embed.html) for an explanation of several concepts used such as handles, scopes, function templates, etc.
+Consult the online [v8 reference](http://izs.me/v8-docs/main.html) for help with the various v8 calls, and v8’s [Embedder’s Guide](http://code.google.com/apis/v8/embed.html) for an explanation of several concepts used such as handles, scopes, function templates, etc.